Azure/bicep-types-az/generated/videoanalyzer/microsoft.media/2021-11-01-preview/types.md

 ### VideoSink
 #### Properties
 * **@type**: '#Microsoft.VideoAnalyzer.VideoSink' (Required): The discriminator for derived types.
-* **videoCreationProperties**: [VideoCreationProperties](#videocreationproperties): Optional properties to be used in case a new video resource needs to be created on the service.
-These will not take effect if the video already exists.
+* **videoCreationProperties**: [VideoCreationProperties](#videocreationproperties): Optional video properties to be used in case a new video resource needs to be created on the service.
 * **videoName**: string (Required): Name of a new or existing video resource used to capture and publish content.
 Note: if downstream of RTSP source, and if disableArchive is set to true, then no content is archived.
-* **videoPublishingOptions**: [VideoPublishingOptions](#videopublishingoptions): Optional flags used to change how video is published.
-These are only allowed for topologies where "kind" is set to "live".
+* **videoPublishingOptions**: [VideoPublishingOptions](#videopublishingoptions): Options to change how the video sink publishes content via the video resource.
+This property is only allowed for topologies where "kind" is set to "live".

 ## Sku